ALL-ELECTRONIC TOLLING NOW PERMANENT AT ALL MDTA FACILITIES

 Collections, MDOT MVA Referrals on Hold

-Referrals of unpaid tolling accounts to the Central Collections Unit and to the Maryland Department of Transportation Motor Vehicle Administration (MDOT MVA) for registration flagging are on hold until further notice.
+With the state of emergency ending on July 1, 2021, referrals of unpaid tolling accounts to the Central Collections Unit and to the Maryland Department of Transportation Motor Vehicle Administration (MDOT MVA) for registration flagging have resumed.

 I-95 Travel Plazas Are Open